airalab/devcon5/README.md

 ## Step by step instructions

-1. Open the statistics dapp in a browser with the MetaMask extension - [Moon base statistics](http://devcon5.robonomics.network)
+1. Open the statistics dapp in a browser with the MetaMask extension - [The Moon base statistics](http://devcon5.robonomics.network)

 ![statistics dapp](https://github.com/airalab/devcon5/raw/master/pic/step-1.png)